Scenic dining at Columbia Sand Key

 Entrees

 Lunch (11am-4pm daily) is the way to go as entrees are more affordably priced at this time.
 From a traditional Cuban Sandwich, To Grilled Grouper, to Chicken and Yellow rice, there are plenty of choices whether you are craving chicken, seafood, or authentic Spanish paella.
+I have highlighted a few of my recommended picks after multiple visits.

 Chicken Salteado